KevSQ/kevsq/README.md

 - I'm a music producer! 🎶
 - I've won 3 hackathons! 💻
 - Own a (modded) e-bike and love cycling! 🚴

-## 💡 What Drives Me

 I'm eager to join a team where I can continue to ideate and create confient, fast, and reliable systems that drive change.
-As a child of first-generation immigrants, I'm passionate about using my skills in ata engineering, mobile development, and software engineering to build tools and infastructure that supports highi-impact solutions in our society today.
+As a child of first-generation immigrants, I'm passionate about using my skills in data engineering and software engineering to build tools and infastructure that supports highi-impact solutions in our society today.

+If you'd like to connect, feel free to send me a message on [LinkedIn](https://www.linkedin.com/in/kevinxmedina/).

 <h2 align="left">⚒️ Languages, Tools and Frameworks</h2>
 <div>These are the various languages, tools, and frameworks I'm most familiar with. </div>